ceeoinnovations/prev-ceeoinnovations/_projects/project-on-CEEOInnovations.markdown

           - a project with five authors would have an authors list that looks like "authors: ["Jane Doe", "John Doe", "Brad Pitt", "Angelina Jolie", "Meredith Portsmith"]"
      - If you would like your project authors to have a picture and position listed with their name.
 You can make an author profile for them [here](www.thest.computer).
           - Otherwise the site will show a filler profile with the authors name and a generic picture.
+- **date** the format for this display is "dd-mm-yyyy."
+It is fairly important to get this syntax right since Jekyll will throw an error otherwise.
+     - **If you don't see your project page updating on the main site check to see if this syntax is right and in the order "dd-mm-yyyy"**.
+You can also delete this element if you believe a date does not apply to your project.
+Projects on the homepage are sorted by date.
+- **legal** use this field to have any legal text that might pertain to your project appear on the bottom of the project page.
 - **featured** determines if your project will appear on the "featured projects" section of the homepage
      - set "true" if you want your project to appear featured and "false" otherwise.
 </div>